Staff Profile

 NE2 4DR

-I'm currently the Clinical Director / Deputy Programme Director for the Clinical Psychology Doctorate.
-I initially joined the programme as a Clinical Tutor in December 2019 and then extended my role to also work as an Academic Tutor and Admissions Lead from November 2020 - November 2022.
-I co-chair the Equity, Diversity and Inclusion sub-committee with trainees.
+I'm the Clinical Director / Deputy Programme Director for the Clinical Psychology Doctorate.
+I also co-chair the Equity, Diversity and Inclusion sub-committee with some of our trainees.
+I initially joined the programme as a Clinical Tutor in December 2019.

 I trained as a Clinical Psychologist at Newcastle University from 2006-2009.
 Following this, I completed further training in CBT (PgDip Advanced Practice in Cognitive Therapy) and Neuropsychology (PgDip in Clinical Neuropsychology).
-I have worked in a range of NHS specialties post qualification, including Improving Access to Psychological Therapies (IAPT), Community Acquired Brain Injury Rehabilitation, and Older Adult Mental Health and Dementia services.
+I have worked in a range of NHS specialties post qualification, including NHS Talking Therapies for Anxiety and Depression, Community Acquired Brain Injury Rehabilitation, and Older Adult Mental Health and Dementia services.

 Prior to my applied clinical training, I undertook a PhD looking at the developmental trajectories of anxiety and ritualistic behaviour in childhood with a view to better detect, understand and treat obsessive-compulsive disorder in young people.